 The cyclical static hisses from the original are hinted at using a software instrument called Geosonics, which allows you to construct playable instruments from samples of field recordings by Chris Watson.
 In this case it’s the sound of wire fences in the Australian outback.
 I edited some mechanical patterns I liked and just let them run throughout the track, in the same independent, phase-in-and-out of rhythm way the static hisses do in the ‘63.
 The same wire fences also provide the Dominic Glynn-ish distant metallic screeches.

-What I found making this was that it was very, very easy to make any individual aspect of Grainer’s composition sound appallingly bad.
+Putting this together what really struck me was that it was very, very easy to make any individual aspect of Grainer’s composition sound appallingly bad.
 There’s a fiendishly thin line between homage and fromage.
 My respect for anyone who’s ever attempted to re-arrange this music went through the roof.
 And I understood why, when the series returned in 2005, Murray Gold had initially wanted nothing to do with re-imagining it.
 Delia Derbyshire set such a high standard, it leaves you wondering what else there is to achieve, so it’s amazing that faced with that obstacle Mr Gold came up with the best take on the tune bar the original.
 Throughout, I kept returning to Derbyshire’s version, listening to it over and over – still, after 50 years, sounding like a lucid dream.

 Thanks for listening.
 Or indeed reading, if you got this far.
 Sure, I’m a geek.
 But come on: I’m a happy geek.